ToniGar20/sistrix-visibility-spreadsheets/README.md

 # SISTRIX Visibility Scripts for Google SpreadSheets
+Do you check the SEO performance of the website daily or weekly?
+Do you use Sistrix visbility indicator to know easily and fast how is your website organic ranks?
+Or maybe your competitors one?
+With these scripts your can easily display the data into a Google spreedsheet to follow it, compare, analyze or whatever.

 SISTRIX tool main page: https://www.sistrix.com/

-The use of this scripts requires a paid license of the tool
+**The use of this scripts requires a paid license of the tool**

 ## What is visibility index?